 - $5,000 for any property damage per accident

 If you only require your employees to carry the minimum and an accident results, your company could end up paying the difference.
-That's why we recommend a 250/500/100 policy requirement.
-If that seems too high, you could go with a 100/300/50 policy, but that's riskier.
+That's why we recommend you require 250/500/100 business auto insurance coverage.

 A strong car insurance requirement is only as strong as your verification process.
 Verifying adequate insurance must be a top priority.
-Through verification, you can confirm whether or not your employees have valid, up-to-date auto insurance that will mitigate your organization’s risk.
+Only verification can confirm whether employees have valid, up-to-date auto insurance.

-Many organizations verify that an employee is properly insured during the hiring process.
+Many organizations verify auto insurance during the hiring process.
 But do they continue to check on a regular basis?
 American workers face many financial pressures, and it can be tempting to save money by reducing or dropping insurance coverage.
-If you don't stay proactive and verify coverage regularly, you run the risk of an under-insured employee causing an accident.

 4. Verify employee auto insurance every six months.